brilliant-ember/Typing-Blocker/README.md

-cool down time after when seetings take place if the user sets hard mode ON aka persistnt make it presistanct, that it opens it self again if user cloeses it from the system moniter clipboard moniter ie copy+ paster check
+cool down time after when seetings take place if the user sets hard mode ON aka persistnt make it presistanct, that it opens it self again if user cloeses it from the system moniter clipboard moniter ie copy+ paster check account for pressing ctrl z for getting back the deleted words create seperate strings file where u keep all strings, to support multi langauges

 ## things to fix